Illustration of How Acid Brightens Flavor in Soups, Sauces, and Braises

 How Acid Brightens Flavor in Soups, Sauces, and Braises

-At the most basic level, acid does three things.
+At a basic level, acid does three important things:

-First, it reduces the sense of heaviness.
-Fat carries flavor, but too much of it can coat the tongue and blur other tastes.
+1. It reduces heaviness.
+Fat carries flavor, but too much fat can coat the tongue and blur other tastes.
 Acid cuts through that coating.

-Third, it exposes complexity.
-Herbs, aromatics, browned meat, caramelized onions, and vegetables all become easier to identify when the dish has enough brightness.
-In this way, acid is not a decorative garnish.
-It is part of the structure of the dish.
+3. It reveals complexity.
+Aromatics, browned meat, caramelized onions, herbs, and vegetables become easier to identify when the dish has enough brightness.

 Different acids behave differently in cooking.
 Some are sharp and immediate.
-Others are gentler and more rounded.
+Others are softer, deeper, or more rounded.
+Choosing the right one depends on the dish you are making and the effect you want.

 Lemon and lime juice

-Citrus juice is the most familiar finishing acid.
-It is bright, clean, and fast.
-A small squeeze can wake up chicken soup, fish sauce, or a vegetable puree.
-Lemon is especially useful in dishes that already lean toward richness, such as cream soups or butter-based sauces.
+Citrus juice is one of the most familiar finishing acids.
+It is bright, clean, and quick to register on the palate.
+A small squeeze can wake up chicken soup, vegetable puree, fish sauce, or a grain bowl.

 Vinegar